leonardgoeke/AnyMOD.jl/docs/src/quick_start.md

 Quick Start
 =================

 The example project "demo" is used to introduce the packages’ top-level functions.
 After adding anyMOD to your project, the function `anyModel` constructs an anyMOD model object by reading in the csv files found within the directory specified by the first argument.
 The second argument specifies a directory all model outputs are written to.
 Furthermore, default model options can be overwritten via optional arguments.
+In this case, the distance between investment time-steps is set to 10 instead of 5 years as per default and the level of reporting is extended to 3 to produce more detailed output messages.

 ```
 using anyMOD
-anyM = anyModel("examples/precompile","output")
+anyM = anyModel("examples/precompile","output", shortInvest = 10, reportLvl = 3)
 ```

 `addVariables!` and `addConstraints!` determine, which optimization variables and constraints the specific model requires and adds them.